satche/botanist/README.md

 We considered two approaches to creating the main model, using a CNN or an auto-encoder.
 In terms of performance, the CNN is superior to the auto-encoder, showing very good results with data from the public dataset, but having difficulty differentiating data from the Neuchâtel dataset.
 The autoencoder did not perform satisfactorily overall.
 The CNN's performance is less satisfactory when we test the model with new data.
 The model has difficulty recognizing classes, and although the UMAP display shows separation, this is still very scattered and does not produce clusters as accurately as we would like.

-This can be explained by the fact that the samples in the Neuchatel dataset are very similar, and it is very difficult, even with the naked eye, to differentiate one entry from another.
+This can be explained by the fact that the samples in the Neuchâtel dataset are very similar, and it is very difficult, even with the naked eye, to differentiate one entry from another.
 To improve the performance of this model, the following points should be considered:

 - Increase the number of samples in the Neuchâtel dataset, as some botanists only have 2 or 3 samples.
 It should be possible to collect more data.
-- Use fine tuning on the training model to adjust certain parameters so that it is better adapted to the type of data in the Neuchâtel dataset.
+- Find a suitable model and use the fine-tuning of the training model to adjust certain parameters so that it is better suited to the type of data in the Neuchâtel dataset.

 The solution developed as part of this project has achieved very good results in classifying publication types in the public dataset.
 However, it needs to be improved if it is to be fully effective on the writings of Neuchâtel botanists.